Legal Esports Betting – Betting On Esports In The USA

-When it comes to how to bet on esports, it is very similar to how to would bet on sports in general.
+When it comes to how to bet on esports, it is very similar to how to bet on sports in general.
 There is a spread line, a moneyline, and a total – for starters.
 The spread is something like a puck line or run line in hockey or baseball, respectively.
-The spread is set over the course of a match, where the line is always set at +/- 1.5.
+The line is set over the course of a match, where the spread is almost always set at +/- 1.5.
 With this, the odds will change but the line itself will always remain the same.

 Betting esports on the moneyline is simply picking whoever will win the match.
 The negative is reflecting the favorite in the match while the positive number is indicative of the underdog.
 Any bet on the favorite will require the number listed to win $100, while a $100 bet on the underdog will pay out the positive number that is listed.
 Keep in mind this is just a ratio, as esports bettors can bet as little or as much as the online sportsbooks allow.